magiciiboy/neural-network-hidden-layers/README.md

-# Determining the Number of Hidden Layers
+# Determining the Number of Hidden Layers and Number of perceptrons in each layer

 Experiment of Determining the Number of Hidden Layers